mattocci27/LeafArea/README.md

     # install.packages("devtools")
     devtools::install_github("mattocci27/LeafArea")
     ````
 The package LeafArea requires ImageJ software, which is available from http://imagej.nih.gov/ij/.
 Details on how to install ImageJ on Linux, Mac OS X and Windows are available at http://imagej.nih.gov/ij/docs/install/.
-For Mac, the default install directory of ImageJ is “/Applications/ImageJ”.
-For Windows, "C:/Program Files/ImageJ”.
+For Mac, the default path to ImageJ is “/Applications/ImageJ.app”.
+For Windows, "C:/Program Files/ImageJ.
 Otherwise, you need to specify the path to ImageJ to use LeafArea in R (see 3.1 Setting path to ImageJ).
 Note that in Linux system, ImageJ should be installed from the above URL instead of via the command lines.
 Java is also required, which is available at https://java.com/en/.

 ## 2 Image capture and file naming
 Capture leaf images by using a scanner and save them as jpeg or tiff files.
 Image size and resolution should be consistent across all the image files because the `LeafArea` functions estimate leaf area based on leaf pixel counts and the image size.
 Therefore, the `LeafArea` package does not support images from digital cameras, where the resolution depends on the distance of the camera to the object.